jtakayama/makahiki/install/ubuntu_readme.txt

     --os: Only ubuntu (Ubuntu Linux) is currently supported.

-    --arch: Ubuntu has x86 and x64 support.
+    --arch: This script supports Ubuntu x86 and x64 architectures.

 Instructions
 ------------